 If you are looking for a major upset in the knockout stage then “exit” written next to Louis Van Gaal’s team would be it.

 Despite Mexico only scoring four goals the most pleasing aspect is they have only conceded one goal, putting them equal with only Costa Rica and Belgium.

 Their goalkeeper Guillermo Ochoa has been a revelation after putting in an acrobatic clean sheet display against favourites Brazil that still has the football world talking.

-Head to head The Dutch have played Mexico on six occasions with the Oranje narrowly ahead on three wins, Mexico with two and only one draw.
+The Dutch have played Mexico on six occasions with the Oranje narrowly ahead on three wins, Mexico with two and only one draw.